hxz393/BrutalityExtractor/README_EN.md

   Set the number of decompression processes to run at the same time.
 As decompression operations occupy a lot of processor, memory, and hard disk resources, it's recommended not to open other software during operation to ensure smooth decompression.

+  The number of processes will not exceed the total number of files to be decompressed.

 - **Ignore Warnings**

   Turn off system resource detection before decompression.